Sustainable light-emitting devices through control of dynamic doping

 Vision for Sustainability

-We boldly argue that this vision can turn true if we can take control of the defining LEC feature, viz. the dynamic formation of a p-n junction by electrochemical doping.
+We boldly argue that this vision can turn true if we can take control of the defining LEC feature, namely the dynamic formation of a p-n junction by electrochemical doping.
 It was recently shown that current LECs suffer from severe quenching of the excitons (the photon precursors formed in the p-n junction) by too-nearby dopants.

 New Insights and Methodologies